 Site Projects 1980-1986

-Most projects began with drawings, some formalized instructions that could be reengaged at a later date or by myself or other artists.
-This was, in part, a response to the ephemeral nature of color print photography at the time.
+Most projects began with drawings, some formalized instructions that could be reengaged at a later date or by the artist or others.
+This was in part, a response to the ephemeral nature of color print photography at the time.
 Now these works can be translated digitally and placed on paper with pigments for permanent display.
 The desired print size of the work has also grown over the years, starting at 18” x 18” and ending at 30” x 30” sometime in the early 1990’s.
-I have engaged larger sizes now that these are translated to digital media.